 This content is current only at the time of printing.
 This document was printed on 31 January 2023.
 A current copy is located at https://apvma.gov.au/node/10666

 Registration self-assessment tool (veterinary)

-- the purpose or function of your product.
+- purpose or function of your product.

-- a copy of the product label
+- copy of the product label

-- a list of the product ingredients.
+- list of the product ingredients.

 This registration self-assessment tool and user guide replace the previous process of making an enquiry to the APVMA via the downloadable document, Does your product require registration?
 We will no longer accept requests for advice using this format and process.
 We recommend you read the User guide: What is or isn’t a veterinary product before completing the self-assessment tool.

-If you have difficulty completing the self-assessment tool or want to be certain about whether your product requires registration, you should apply for an APVMA technical assessment of the label, claims, formulation and proposed or intended uses of your product using the item 25 application process.
+If you have difficulty completing the self-assessment tool or want to be certain about whether your product requires registration, you should apply for an APVMA technical assessment of the label, claims, formulation and proposed or intended uses of your product using the Item 25 application process.
 Unless we grant a formal exemption or a permit, it is an offence under the Agvet Code to supply a chemical product that is not a registered chemical product where it is required by law to be registered.
 Monetary penalties apply.